Mathew Tucker – BA (Hons) in Fine Art

 I had studied art and design and a little product design years ago in the UK but never completed my degree, feeling a little unsure of my direction.
 I entered the workforce for years in London and eventually wanted a change and moved to Dingle to help my best friend run his Surf School.
 After a couple of years in Dingle and some time spent getting back into my artistic interests, I decided I wanted to go back to school to learn about Fine Art.
 I looked for Fine Arts degree programs that had a broad range of subjects and a strong faculty and I also wanted to be on the West Coast so I could surf as often as possible, Sligo made perfect sense and it worked out brilliantly.

 What specifically about the course did you particularly enjoy?

-We had a great group of people come together and there was lots of fun, support and camaraderie over the 4 years but I think we were also very lucky to have such great faculty.
-The lecturers were supportive, and knowledgeable and came with art world knowledge which is a big component when you plan to take your degree into your profession.
+We had a great group of people come together and there was lots of fun, support and camaraderie over the 4 years but I think we were also very lucky to have such a great faculty.
+The lecturers were supportive and knowledgeable and came with art-world knowledge, which is a big component when you plan to take your degree into your profession.

 What is the best thing about the course that you think new applicants should know?